ivanvaccari/qt-5.10.0-raspberry/README.md

 ### Timing
 The compilation process took AT LEAST 6 hours on a raspberry pi 2 using 3 concurrent threads.
 The cpu temperature reached 55°C without cooling at 17°C room temperature.
 With cooling (a fan over the raspberry) the cpu was 32°C as average.

+## Comments
+I'm extremely couriuos on who will use this build, if you find this useful please just leave a comment (or a star or everything else) ;-)